Quantitative Heegaard Floer cohomology and the Calabi invariant: Introduction

 Recall that a {\bf homogeneous quasimorphism} on a group $G$ is a map $\mu :G \rightarrow \R$ such that \begin{enumerate} \item $\mu(g^n) = n \mu(g)$, for all $g \in G$, $n \in \mathbb{Z}$; \item there exists a constant $D(\mu) \ge 0$, called the {\bf defect} of $\mu$, with the property that $\vert \mu(gh) - \mu(g) - \mu(h) \vert \leq D(\mu).$ \end{enumerate}

-Returning now to the algebraic structure of $\Homeo_0(S^2,\omega)$, note that the vector space of all homogeneous quasimorphisms of a group is an important algebraic invariant of it; however, it has previously been unknown whether $\Homeo_0(S^2,\omega)$ has any non-trivial homogeneous quasimorphisms at all.
+Returning now to the algebraic structure of $\Homeo_0(S^2,\omega)$, note that the vector space of all homogeneous quasimorphisms of a group is an important algebraic invariant of it; however, it has previously been unknown whether $\Homeo_0(S^2,\omega)$ has any nontrivial, i.e.\ non-zero, homogeneous quasimorphisms at all.

 \begin{theo} The space of homogeneous quasimorphsisms on $\Homeo_0(S^2, \omega)$ is infinite dimensional. \end{theo}

 The same statement was very recently proven for $\Homeo_0(\Sigma)$ where $\Sigma$ is a surface of positive genus, see \cite{Bowden}, but in contrast the group $\Homeo_0(S^2)$ has no non-trivial homogeneous quasimorphisms as we review in Example~\ref{ex:comm} below.
 We also note that the space of all homogeneous quasimorphisms is infinite dimensional for $\Homeo_0(\Sigma, \omega)$ when the genus of $\Sigma$ is at least one, see \cite[Thm.\ 1.2]{EPP}.
 The existence of our quasimorphisms has various implications, as the following illustrates.